nats-io/nats-architecture-and-design/conformance/ADR-42.md

 ## Implementation notes for the harness

 - **Server version gating** — Priority Groups are introduced at server 2.11.
 The 423 description variants `Nats-Wrong-Pin-Id` / `Nats-Pin-Id mismatch` are introduced at 2.12 (revision 5).
-On older builds, PG-302 / PG-303 should be skipped with reason; the rest of PG-300 must still pass.
+On older builds, PG-303 should be skipped with reason; the rest of PG-300 must still pass.
+PG-302 (no-id standby behaviour) is independent of the 423 description and applies to all versions.
 - **Inbox subscriptions** — every test opens a fresh inbox per pull.
 Pins are tied to client identity, which the server derives from the pull's reply subject, so the harness MUST use distinct inbox subjects to model "client A" vs "client B".
 - **Time-based tests** — PG-209, PG-305, PG-503 use real-time waits.
 The harness must allow a generous slack (≥ 1 s above the configured timeout) to absorb scheduling jitter.
 - **Cleanup** — every test deletes its consumer and stream on completion.
 Advisory subscriptions from PG-500 must be drained before the next test runs.
-- **Reporting** — per-test result is `pass`, `fail`, `skip` (server below required version), or `inconclusive` (used for tests where the ADR allows multiple acceptable behaviours — PG-110, PG-111, PG-210, PG-307, PG-703, PG-704).
+- **Reporting** — per-test result is `pass`, `fail`, `skip` (server below required version), or `inconclusive` (used for tests where the ADR allows multiple acceptable behaviours — PG-110, PG-111, PG-210, PG-703, PG-704).
 - **Standby clients** — for switch tests (PG-305, PG-401), at least one standby pull must be in flight *before* the switch event so the server has a candidate to pin to.
 Without a standby, the server will simply have no pinned client until the next pull arrives.

 ## Ambiguities flagged in this document